 Many groups heavily use and rely upon some of the microscopy equipment in the facility for their research.
 It is crucial that every user follows the Facility User Guide and the regulations below to guarantee the smooth function of the facility.

 - If researchers need to use any equipment in the facility or require help from the facility staff members, please kindly plan ahead.
-We try our best to answer technical questions on the spot, but users will get our undivided attention if an appointment is made in advance, especially questions regarding experimental designs, potential collaboration, and advanced image analysis.
+We try our best to answer technical questions on the spot, but users will get our undivided attention if an appointment is made in advance, especially questions regarding experimental designs, potential collaboration, and multiphoton imaging.

 - Any instrument malfunction or problem should be reported immediately to either Mary Ellen Pease or Rhonda Grebe, preferably in person or by text or email if after hours.
 Users should not try to fix any instrument problems by themselves.
 When possible, please take a picture with your cell phone and email any error messages, or unusual image scans.
 This helps us better diagnose the problem when it is intermittent.

 - The downloading of ANY programs onto the PC platforms is expressly forbidden.
-Network access is not provided for the confocal and TEM; Groupwise and other routine desktop programs are not installed on any of these PCs by design.
+Network access is not provided for the confocal and TEM; MS Office is not installed on any of these PCs by design.

-Each user is responsible for saving their data to a portable media for transfer to their own workstation.
-This includes the Zeiss LSM 510 Meta confocal, the Hitachi H7600 and the Nikon TU2000 inverted microscope.
-Users are responsible for providing their own transfer media.
+Each user is responsible for saving their data to a USB type portable media for transfer to their own workstation.
+This includes the Zeiss LSM 510 Meta confocal, the Zeiss LSM 710 and Hitachi H7600 TEM.
 The MICF staff will not be responsible for checking image archives prior to periodic purges of data hard drives.
-The LSM 510 and the H7600 TEM are not networked to protect them from viruses, spyware, and mis-use.
+The LSM 510, LSM 710 and the H7600 TEM are not networked to protect them from viruses, spyware, and misuse.